AeroGeekDean/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![New images prediction performance][image4]

 Of the 30 sample images, 8 were unfair for the model to try to predict (the blue coded labels).
-Of the remaining 22 images, the model correctly predicted 19 correctly, and 3 incorrectly. **This gives an accuracy of 19/22 = 86.4%**
+Of the remaining 22 images, the model predicted 19 correctly, and 3 incorrectly. **This gives an accuracy of 19/22 = 86.4%**

 **Observations**: